ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 WT_STREAM capsules implicitly create a WebTransport stream and carry stream data.

 The Type field in the WT_STREAM capsule is either 0x190B4D3B or 0x190B4D3C.
-This uses the same capsule types as a QUIC STREAM frame with the OFF bit clear and the LEN bit set.
-The FIN bit (0x01) in the capsule type indicates that the capsule marks the end of the stream in one direction.
+The least significant bit in the capsule type is the FIN bit (0x01), indicating when set that the capsule marks the end of the stream in one direction.
 Stream data consists of any number of 0x190B4D3B capsules followed by a terminal 0x190B4D3C capsule.

 ~~~
 WT_STREAM Capsule {